 The personal loan market is on fire.
-There are over 19 million Americans with unsecured personal loans, more than at any time before.
-Over 2 million personal loans were taken in one year, from the end of 2017 to the end of 2018.
+As of the first quarter of 2023, total loan balances are more than $225b.
+There are over 22 million Americans with unsecured personal loans, more than at any time before.

 The increase in personal loans financed isn't because borrowers found new reasons to borrow money.
 Debt consolidation, home improvement costs, unexpected expenses (medical and otherwise), and paying for major purchases remain the top reasons for taking out a personal loan.
 What has changed is the number of lenders who are offering loans and how effectively they market them.